mohsenasadi501/DataStructureAlgorithm/README.md

 }
 ```

-As you know in the Binary Search Tree the minimum value always in na left nodes and we should search it in leftChild, because of this the time complexity is **O(log(n))**
+As you know in the Binary Search Tree the minimum value always in a left nodes and we should search in leftChild, because of this the time complexity is **O(log(n))**

 ```csharp
 //O(log(n)